nightfury1111111111/proof_wallet/README.md

-didn't implement ledger feature -- change password fix gas config and simulator transaction history page rebuild -- for NFT transfer NFT sign page rebuild -- for query balance
+didn't implement ledger feature -- change password fix gas config and simulator transaction history page rebuild -- for NFT transfer NFT sign page rebuild -- for query balance(hard coding  -- will cause error) History page for NFT received -- ask for api

 -- have to remember
 after adding new Msg, have to rmeove wallet and import again